Opafin/letsdevelop/README.md

 # letsdevelop

 This is a webpage to present a practice C# project.
-See the associated Github Page. https://opafin.github.io/letsdevelop/
+See the associated Github Page. https://opafin.github.io/website_letsdevelop/

-The Code is in the practicegit at https://github.com/opafin/practicegit
+The C# practice project code is in the practicegit at https://github.com/opafin/csharp_practicegit

-The page is based on a free Jekyll Theme that I've heavily modified to Present a WebGL Unity build.
+The page is based on a free Jekyll Theme.
+In addition to the markdown, I've also heavily modified the HTML, CSS and JS to Present a WebGL Unity build.

 More info on the Jekyll Theme in "JekyllTheme" in the repository.